CyberShadow/dhcptest/README.md

 You can download a compiled Windows executable from my website, [here](http://files.thecybershadow.net/dhcptest/).

+## Usage

+By default, dhcptest starts in interactive mode.
+It will listen for DHCP replies, and allow sending DHCP discover packets using the "d" command.
+Type `help` in interactive mode for more information.

+The program can also run in automatic mode if the `--query` switch is specified on the command line.
+The program has a number of switches - run `dhcptest --help` to see a list.

+An example command line to automatically send a discover packet and explicitly request option 43, wait for a reply, then print just that option:

+    dhcptest --quiet --query --request 43 --print-only 43

+See [RFC 2132](http://tools.ietf.org/html/rfc2132) for a list and description of DHCP options.

 ## License

 `dhcptest` is available under the [Boost Software License 1.0](http://www.boost.org/LICENSE_1_0.txt).